 - The Aquasource fits simply and securely to your Whale socket system. - Comes with 7.5m of foodgrade layflat hose, which is compact for storage.
-(A further 7.5m extension hose is available as an optional extra to extend the hose). - The system is pressure controlled to protect your caravan from sustaining damage to your water system (plumbing connections should be checked at the beginning of every season for frost damage or loose connections).
+(A further 7.5m extension hose is available as an optional extra to extend the hose). - The system is pressure controlled to 1bar to protect your caravan from flooding and sustaining damage to your water system.
+(Plumbing connections should be checked at the beginning of every season for frost damage or loose connections). - A Free Parks Directory listing all parks throughout the UK; where you can use the Aquasource.

-When using an Aquasource system, do not sleep or leave the vehicle unattended without turning off the water source.
+When using an Aquasource system, do not sleep or leave the vehicle unattended without turning off the mains tap.

-3.1.9 Draining and Winterisation of the Water System
+3.1.12 Draining and Winterisation of the Water System